core-wg/comi/draft-ietf-core-comi.md

 (3) CoAP request/response messages:
-: The CoMI client sends request messages to and receives response messages from the CoMI server.
+: The CORECONF client sends request messages to and receives response messages from the CORECONF server.

 (4) Request, Indication, Response, Confirm:
-: Processes performed by the CoMI clients and servers.
+: Processes performed by the CORECONF clients and servers.

 (5) Datastore:
 : A resource used to access configuration data, state data, RPCs, and actions.
-A CoMI server may support a single unified datastore or multiple datastores as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}.
+A CORECONF server may support a single unified datastore or multiple datastores as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}.

 (6) Event stream:
 : A resource used to get real-time notifications.
-A CoMI server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.
+A CORECONF server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.

 (7) Security:
-: The server MUST prevent unauthorized users from reading or writing any CoMI resources.
-CoMI relies on security protocols such as DTLS {{RFC6347}} or OSCORE {{RFC8613}} to secure CoAP communications.
+: The server MUST prevent unauthorized users from reading or writing any CORECONF resources.
+CORECONF relies on security protocols such as DTLS {{RFC6347}} or OSCORE {{RFC8613}} to secure CoAP communications.

 ## Major differences between RESTCONF and CORECONF {#major-differences}